About the Long Point Biosphere

 When And Why Was Long Point Designated A Biosphere Reserve?

-An area comprising 26,250 hectares in the Long Point area was designated as a Biosphere Reserve by UNESCO in April 1986.
+An area comprising 26,250 hectares, the Long Point region was designated as a Biosphere Reserve by UNESCO in April 1986.
 Only the third in Canada, today it is one of 19 Biosphere Reserves in the country.
 It provides an example of the Great Lakes coastal ecosystem and a unique blend of habitats.

 The Southern Norfolk sand plains that lie immediately to the north of Long Point are well-known for their rich agricultural lands, tallgrass prairie and oak savanna remnants, wetlands and forests.
 Farmers, woodlot owners and other rural property owners living here take great pride in practicing sound land stewardship and value the interaction they have with the biodiversity in this special part of Ontario.